satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ## Introduction

-This document provides a comprehensive guide for preparing for an EA SRE 3 (Site Reliability Engineer Level 3) interview at Electronic Arts.
-It focuses on architecting and scaling cloud infrastructure in AWS, multi-cloud strategies, reliability, scalability, observability, and cost optimization.
-The guide includes over 50 scenario-based questions with in-depth answers and examples, structured into key sections.
+This guide prepares for <span style="color:blue">EA SRE 3</span> interviews, covering <span style="color:blue">AWS architecture</span>, multi-cloud, reliability, scalability, observability, and cost optimization.
+It includes 50+ scenario-based questions with detailed answers and examples.

-SREs at this level are expected to design, implement, and maintain highly reliable, scalable, and cost-effective systems.
-They must demonstrate deep knowledge of cloud technologies, automation, monitoring, and incident response.
+<span style="color:blue">SREs</span> at this level design and maintain highly reliable, scalable, cost-effective systems, demonstrating expertise in cloud tech, automation, monitoring, and incident response.

 ## AWS Architecture

 ### 1. How would you design a highly available web application on AWS?

 **Answer:**
-- Use multi-AZ architecture with Auto Scaling groups, Elastic Load Balancers (ELB), and Amazon RDS with Multi-AZ deployment.
+- Use multi-AZ architecture with <span style="color:blue">Auto Scaling groups</span>, <span style="color:blue">Elastic Load Balancers (ELB)</span>, and <span style="color:blue">Amazon RDS</span> with Multi-AZ deployment.
-- Deploy EC2 instances in at least two Availability Zones behind an Application Load Balancer (ALB) to distribute traffic.
+- Deploy <span style="color:blue">EC2 instances</span> in at least two <span style="color:blue">Availability Zones</span> behind an <span style="color:blue">Application Load Balancer (ALB)</span> to distribute traffic.
-- Use Auto Scaling to adjust instance count based on CPU utilization or request count.
+- Use <span style="color:blue">Auto Scaling</span> to adjust instance count based on CPU utilization or request count.
-- For the database, configure Amazon RDS with Multi-AZ for automatic failover.
+- For the database, configure <span style="color:blue">Amazon RDS</span> with Multi-AZ for automatic failover.
-- Implement Route 53 for DNS with health checks to route traffic away from unhealthy instances.
+- Implement <span style="color:blue">Route 53</span> for DNS with health checks to route traffic away from unhealthy instances.
 - This ensures 99.9% uptime by eliminating single points of failure.

 **Example:** In a gaming application, if one AZ fails due to a power outage, the ALB automatically routes traffic to healthy instances in other AZs, and RDS fails over seamlessly, minimizing downtime.